r3bryk/Sync2D_Postprocessor/README.md

 - Accepts `.xlsx`, `.csv`, or `.txt` files
 - Loads into a `pandas DataFrame (df)`
 - Prints `df.info()` and First 5 rows
-- Hard stop if no file is selected.
+- Hard stop if no file is selected

 2. Base mass retrieval (optional).
 If enabled: